Lagos: Ports, shipyards

 The Port of Lagos / Apapa is the oldest and largest port in the country, both in terms of land area and cargo volume handled.
 More than half of Nigeria's maritime trade is handled here, and the port also acts as a transhipment point for landlocked countries such as Chad and Niger.
 Around 1,000 ships with 5,700,000 tonnes of cargo call at the Lagos port complex annually.
 Tin Can Island Port is located west of Apapa near the Lagos Port Complex.
 It was established in 1975.
 In early 2023, the deep sea port of Lekki was commissioned 50 km east of Lagos.
 This thus does not belong to the urban area of Lagos but to the state of the same name.
+In 2025, a decision was taken to modernise the ports of Apapa and Tin Can Island at a cost of one billion US dollars.
+The fourth (and easternmost) port in Lagos worth mentioning is the port of the Dangote Refinery, which supplies the refinery with crude oil from the Niger Delta or, for example, from Angola, and ships out products such as petrol and kerosene.

+Three of Nigeria’s four largest shipyards are located in Lagos: Nigerdock (Snake Island), Naval Dockyard Ltd. (Victoria Island) and Samsung Heavy Industries Mega Construction Yard (Tarkwa Bay).
+Nigerdock is the largest shipyard in West Africa.
+It is situated in the Snake Island Integrated Free Zone and boasts the country’s largest dry dock (25,000 DWT).
+It is a major hub for shipbuilding, ship repair and oil and gas production.
+Naval Dockyard Limited is owned by the Nigerian Navy but serves customers from the merchant shipping and oil and gas sectors.
+It is one of the most efficient and best-equipped technical facilities in West Africa.
+Samsung Heavy Industries Mega Construction Yard is a huge integrated shipyard built primarily for the assembly of extremely large floating production, storage and offloading units (FPSOs) and for heavy shipbuilding.